Seeking Physics in Diffusion Noise: Additional Implementation Details

 \textbf{Reproducibility.} For prompt $i$, the first trajectory is initialized with seed $42 + i$, and subsequent trajectories use seeds $42 + i + 1$, $42 + i + 2$, and so on.
 This setup ensures that trajectory~0 in our method shares the same initial noise as the single-seed baseline, enabling a controlled comparison of the effect of trajectory selection.

-\textbf{Hardware and timing.} Table~\ref{tab:timing} provides wall-clock time breakdowns per video across all three backbones, measured from SLURM job logs.
-For CogVideoX-5B, the per-step cost is ${\sim}$4.6s per trajectory on L40S with single-pass CFG.
-Under the $4 {\to} 2 {\to} 1$ schedule across 30 steps, sampling breaks down as: 12 steps $\times$ 4 trajectories (${\sim}$220s), 6 steps $\times$ 2 (${\sim}$55s), 12 steps $\times$ 1 (${\sim}$55s), plus 6 scoring forwards (${\sim}$27s).
-For Wan~2.1-14B on H200, the per-step cost is ${\sim}$3.9s per trajectory despite $5.6\times$ more parameters than CogVideoX-2B, because batch-1 inference is memory-bandwidth bound and H200 provides ${\sim}$5.5$\times$ higher bandwidth (4,800\,GB/s HBM3e vs.\ 864\,GB/s on L40S).
-The selection checkpoints at steps 20 and 25 reduce per-step cost from ${\sim}$15.5s (4 trajectories) to ${\sim}$8s (2) to ${\sim}$5.5s (1).
+\textbf{Hardware and timing.} \Cref{tab:timing} provides wall-clock time breakdowns per video across all three backbones, measured from SLURM job logs.
+For CogVideoX-5B, the per-step cost is ${\sim}$4.6s per trajectory on L40S.
+Under the $4 {\to} 2 {\to} 1$ schedule, sampling splits into a four-trajectory phase (${\sim}$220s), a two-trajectory phase (${\sim}$55s), and a single-trajectory phase (${\sim}$55s), plus six scoring forwards (${\sim}$27s).
+For Wan~2.1-14B on H200, the per-step cost is ${\sim}$3.9s per trajectory despite $5.6\times$ more parameters than CogVideoX-2B, because batch-1 inference is memory-bandwidth bound and H200 provides ${\sim}$5.5$\times$ higher bandwidth (4,800\,GB/s HBM3e \vs\ 864\,GB/s on L40S).
+The two selection checkpoints reduce per-step cost from ${\sim}$15.5s (4 trajectories) to ${\sim}$8s (2) to ${\sim}$5.5s (1).